webLIPPLUME/website/pages/Seminaire.md

 ###  Next Events

- * **Thursday 15th May,** 10:30 am, room B1:
+ * **Thursday 5 March,** 10:30 am, room B2:
+Laure Daviaud (LIF, Marseille)

+  Max-plus automata and size-change abstraction

+Max-plus automata are weighted automata over the semiring (NU{-infinite},max, +) that compute some functions from words to NU{-infinite}.
+More precisely, a max-plus automaton is a non deterministic finite automaton with a weight on each transition.
+The weight of a given run is the sum of the weights of the transitions along the run and the weight of a word w is the maximum of the weights of the runs labelled by w and going from an initial state to a final state.

+In this talk, we will study the asymptotic behaviour of a max-plus automaton and more precisely the maximum length of a word of weight at most n.
+In particular, I will show that this function is of the form is of order n^alpha for a computable rational alpha.
+I will also explain how this analysis can, in combination with the size-change abstraction, be used for inferring the termination time of an algorithm as a function of the size of its input.

+This is a joint work with Thomas Colcombet (LIAFA, Université Paris 7, CNRS) and Florian Zuleger (Vienna University).

+###  Past Events (since September 2010)

+####  Since January 2014

+ * **Thursday 22nd May:**
+Denis Kuperberg (Warsaw University, Poland)

+  The theory of regular cost functions, from finite words to infinite trees

+ * **Thursday 15th May:**
 Simona Ronchi Della Rocca (Torino, Italy)

   Intersection types, inhabitation and solvability

-The inhabitation problem for intersection types is known to be undecidable.
-We study the problem in the case of non-idempotent intersection, and we prove decidability through a sound and complete algorithm.
-The interest in this problem arises from the unexplored relation between the problem of characterizing solvability by intersection types and the inhabitation problem for them.
-While this relation is implicit and in some sense trivial for the lambda-calculus, it can become crucial for extension of it allowing abstraction with respect to patterns instead that only variables.
-In fact, the solution of the inhabitation problem for non-idempotent intersection allows for a complete characterization of solvability in such calculi, through intersection types.

- * **Thursday 22nd May,** 10:30 am, room B1:
-Denis Kuperberg (Warsaw University, Poland)

-  The theory of regular cost functions, from finite words to infinite trees

-The theory of regular cost functions, initiated by Colcombet and following work with Mikołaj Bojańczyk, is a satisfying framework to extend a large spectrum of results on regular languages to a quantitative setting.
-It allows to lift  various formalisms from a boolean semantics to a quantitative semantic that allows to express the existence of bounds, while preserving various decidability properties.
-These formalisms include automata, monoids, monadic second order logic (MSO), linear temporal logic (LTL).
-Additionnally, some difficult decidability problems about regular languages can be formulated in terms of cost functions, providing a solution.
-I will present the central concepts of the theory as well as some results and current status.

-###  Past Events (since September 2010)

-####  Since January 2014

  * **Thursday 20th Feb:**
 Pierre-Evariste Dagand (Gallium, INRIA Paris-Rocquencourt)

   Writing and verifying x86 assembly code in the Coq proof assistant

  * **Thursday 9th Jan:**
 Thomas Powell (CARMIN postdoctoral fellow, IHES)

  Bar recursive extensions of Goedel's system T